Skip to main content

 }

-• @default-theme - This path alias will point to pages folder in each module.
-Use this path when you want to overwrite the existing and still want to use the original component.
+This alias points to the pages folder in each module.
+Use this alias when you want to extend an existing component:

 export default function NewGeneral(props) {